Research project

 June 2021

-This ‘RSE COP 26 International Climate Change Network’ project addresses how initial experience in tackling climate change in Scotland and the rest of the UK may yield insights into the design of domestic laws and regulations on adaptation and resilience in the Global South in line with international legal requirements under the Paris Agreement and the Paris Rulebook.
-The networking aspect permits learning better what the problems are in the Global South, on adaptation and energy transitions (elements of a ‘good’ nationally determined contribution on adaptation), on the design, implementation and building community support for action.
-Greater international learning in Scotland would be a result of this.
+Working with partners at Durham University and internationally, the project addressed how initial experience in tackling climate change in Scotland and the rest of the UK may yield insights into the design of domestic laws and regulations on adaptation and resilience in the Global South in line with international legal requirements under the Paris Agreement and the Paris Rulebook.
+Supporting targeted countries, the project facilitated the adaptation and energy transitions (elements of a ‘good’ nationally determined contribution on adaptation), on the design, implementation and building community support for action.

-Our collaboration with the Global South has depth by focusing initially on two states, Bangladesh and Uganda, that have a considerable influence in their respective regions.
+Our collaboration with the Global South has depth by focusing initially on: four states, Bangladesh, Pakistan, Nepal and Uganda, that have a considerable influence in their respective regions; and, more broadly, across the Commonwealth.
 These states are influential and their laws on adaptation and energy transitions will set the standard for others.

 Related groups